-Joe A. Wolverton, II, J.D. is a correspondent for The New American and travels frequently nationwide speaking on topics of nullification, the NDAA, and the surveillance state.
-He can be reached at jwolverton@thenewamerican.com
+Joe A. Wolverton, II, J.D. is a correspondent for The New American and travels frequently nationwide speaking on topics of nullification, the NDAA, the Second Amendment, and the surveillance state.
+He is the co-founder of Liberty Rising, an educational endeavor aimed at promoting and preserving the Constitution.
+Follow him on Twitter @TNAJoeWolverton and he can be reached at jwolverton@thenewamerican.com.